Delayma-ML/delayma-ml.github.io/README.md

 2. Attributes such as day, month, hour, and minute exhibit cyclical behaviour.
 We employ a technique known as **cyclic feature engineering** to capture this periodicity.
 This method involves mapping each cyclical attribute onto a circle, ensuring the preservation of its periodic characteristics.
 As a result, we applied cyclic feature engineering to the `MONTH`, `DAY_OF_WEEK`, and `DAY_OF_MONTH` columns.

-To streamline the problem-solving process, we initially chose to tackle a less complex subset of the problem.
+We initially tackled a less complex subset of the problem to streamline the problem-solving process.
 This approach allowed us to scale up our efforts gradually.
 Consequently, we partitioned the original dataset into four distinct, manageable sub-datasets.

 Datasets used for Classification had their `DEP_DELAY` column converted to binary classes based on delay, where delay is true if the departure time delay exceeds 15 minutes.